 Who we are

-United Nations Mine Action Service (UNMAS) is a division of the UN Department of Peacekeeping Operations that works to ensure an effective and coordinated response to landmines and explosive remnants of war (ERW), through collaboration with all interested actors.
+The United Nations Mine Action Service (UNMAS) is a division of the UN Department of Peacekeeping Operations that works to ensure an effective, proactive and coordinated response to landmines and explosive remnants of war (ERW), including cluster munitions, by collaborating with 14 other UN agencies.

 Why we are here